Angmar2722/Angmar2722.github.io/CTFwriteups/redpwn2021.md

 ![Redpwn 2021 Writeup](/assets/img/ctfImages/redpwn2021/img16.png)

 This is easily one of the weirdest challenges that I have ever solved.
 We were given this <a href="https://github.com/Angmar2722/Angmar2722.github.io/blob/master/assets/ctfFiles/redpwn2021/bread" target="_blank">executable</a>.
 There would be a command given such as "add ingredients to the bowl" and we would have to find the right command such as "add flour" or "add yeast".
 There were some really weird situations such as when "the ingredients are added and stirred into a lumpy dough", the correct option was to "hide the bowl inside a box".
-TO avoid losing the game or story or whatever, we had to avoid the following conditions by the time we chose to go to sleep :
+To avoid losing the game or story or whatever, we had to avoid the following conditions by the time we chose to go to sleep :

 ![Redpwn 2021 Writeup](/assets/img/ctfImages/redpwn2021/img17.png)

 This was the story of a boy who just wanted to bake bread but in the process of doing so, he nearly set his house on fire....
-And for some reason he didn't want his mom or brother to know that he was making bread.
+And for some reason he didn't want his mom or brother to know that he was baking bread.
 Weird D:

 The solve script :